 Top Five Reasons Why Mobile Isn’t the Future of Computing

 I dare you to visit a tech site and not immediately find some article praising mobile and celebrating the death of the desktop.
 Could it really be true?
 Is mobile computing the future?
 It’s definitely convenient, but it’s not the same as working with a a full sized desktop or laptop.
 As with most tech trends, mobile is still relatively new and exciting, but it’s not the take over tech many see it as.
+However, with just using your mobile device, you could still play your favorite sports betting games via Ufabet168s without any issues.

 After reading one such article about how our entire lives will be entirely mobile in the near future, I couldn’t help but start thinking of all the reasons it simply won’t work.